LAM-GeMont/fehlzeiten/README.md

 ## Deployment

 To run the project in production, first start the backend server located in `server/`.
-To do so, create a copy of the `.env.example` as `.env` and adjust the values, then run
+To do so, create a copy of the `server/.env.example` as `server/.env` and adjust the values, then run

 ```bash
 npm run build